Methane Emissions: U.S. and International Mitigation Efforts

 Colombia

-In 2023, Colombia implemented flaring and fugitive methane emissions regulations.131 Colombia’s rule for methane essentially means that the country has committed to ending routine gas flaring by 2030.
-Columbia’s regulations also include measures to manage fugitive methane emissions through leak detection and repair programs, vapor recovery units, and optimized equipment usage.
+In 2023, Colombia implemented flaring and fugitive methane emissions regulations.145 Colombia's rule for methane essentially means that the country has committed to ending routine gas flaring by 2030.
+Colombia's regulations also include measures to manage fugitive methane emissions through leak detection and repair programs, vapor recovery units, and optimized equipment usage.

 Considerations for Congress

 Congress could consider what, if any, actions to take to address methane emissions.
-Members and stakeholders hold differing views on whether additional provisions to mitigate methane emissions are necessary, with some advocating for stronger policies to address climate change and others supporting the rollback of existing regulations due to economic and competitiveness concerns
+Members and stakeholders hold various views on whether additional provisions to mitigate methane emissions are necessary, with some advocating for stronger policies to address climate change and others supporting the rollback of existing regulations due to economic and competitiveness concerns.

 Supporters of additional policies to mitigate methane emissions have proposed various actions that Congress may consider, including supporting the continuation and implementation of existing federal agency initiatives on methane reduction, directing agencies to take or accelerate specific regulatory actions, or providing additional funding.
-For example, the IRA established a methane emissions charge on waste emissions from the oil and gas sector.
-Members of Congress
+For example, the IRA established a "waste emissions charge" on methane emissions from the oil and gas sector.
+As mentioned above, both the House and the Senate passed a joint resolution (H.J.Res.
+35) disapproving of EPA's rule to implement the waste emissions charge, and it became public law (P.L.
+119-2).
+It is uncertain what effect the joint resolution will have on the statutorily required waste emissions charge.
+In addition, a number of Members have expressed an interest in repealing the WEC through a budget reconciliation process.

 Some Members and stakeholders have expressed support for rescinding existing provisions to mitigate methane emissions.
 Some argue such policies impose unnecessary costs on businesses, particularly small and independent operators, and could lead to higher energy prices.
 Others contend technological advancements and market-driven solutions will reduce methane emissions without government intervention.
 Additionally, some argue that methane regulations place a disproportionate burden on the United States, potentially reducing competitiveness of U.S. industries while other major emitters like China and India have not established comparable requirements.